Thivakkarmahendran/Obstacle-Racing-Game/README.md

         - Smaller -> makes the car get smaller for 5 seconds
         - Max Health -> increases the health of the car to 100%
         - Stealth -> car can't get damages for 5 seconds
+    - Pause menu lets the player start, restart, or go to the main menu
 - AI car competes in the race track by autonomously driving through the map